arturopie/bookshelf/INSTRUCTIONS.md

 Elaborate on your learnings here in `INSTRUCTIONS.md`

+* What's the best way of prioritizing performance?
+Specially frontend performance?
+* Now I understand why getUser() was not migrated to use react-query
+* Render as you fetch is so easy to do thanks to the promises API
+* The benefits of Graphql is that we don't need the backend eng to build a boostrap endpoint

 ## Background

 Something that negatively impacts the performance of our application is what's